yash702800/The-Cat/README.md

 ---

-## Process note: mailing list moderation
+### Process note: mailing list moderation

 The usual first step for a BIP is to circulate a detailed proposal on the Bitcoin Development Mailing List and gather on-list technical feedback before requesting a BIP number.

 In December 2025, multiple attempts were made to post The Cat to the mailing list.
-These messages were **blocked by moderation** and did not appear on the list, preventing any on-list discussion of the proposal despite it being a fully worked draft.
+These initial messages were held in moderation and did not appear on the public archive, despite being a fully worked technical draft.

-In the author’s view, this sets a troubling precedent.
-Moderation should primarily filter spam and clearly low-effort or off-topic content, not decide which substantive technical proposals the wider community is allowed to see.
-When controversial ideas are stopped at the moderation layer, it effectively puts a thumb on the scale of Bitcoin’s governance by suppressing discussion rather than allowing the community to evaluate and critique the ideas on their technical merits.
+The proposal was later allowed through and discussion is now taking place on the list.
+After it was posted, Greg Maxwell responded.
+I replied on **December 11, 2025**, but as of this writing that reply has still not appeared on the public archive, while additional replies in the same thread (including multiple follow-ups by Greg to other participants responding to points I raised) have been approved and posted.
+The practical effect is that the on-list discussion has, at times, felt materially one-sided.

-Because of this, this repository is being used as the primary venue for public review and commentary on The Cat.
-Feedback, supportive or critical, is welcome here via issues, pull requests, or external discussion that links back to this draft.
+Regardless of venue, this repository is the canonical home for the draft specification and edits to The Cat.
+Feedback is welcome here via issues and pull requests, and I’m also participating in discussion on the Bitcoin-dev mailing list and on Delving Bitcoin.